vgauther/send-basic-mail-in-ruby-with-pony/README.md

 Then change the content in message.txt.
 This will be the message in your mail.

-The next step is to prepare the list of peoples's email witch you want to send your mail.
+The next step is to prepare the email list of the people you want to send your email to.

 You'll find this code at line 85 in mail_sender.rb.